 Astronomy is really a branch of applied physics.
 Even though most professional astronomers began their careers by studying physics as undergraduates, a large number of them made the decision to become an astronomer when they were much younger - some (like me) as early as elementary school.

 There are a number of ways a budding astronomer can actually do some astronomy while majoring in physics.
 First, of course, would be to take the astronomy courses offered here.
 Second would be to become part of a faculty member's research team.
-Finally, the SPS (Society for Physics Students) runs Open Houses at the college's observatory.
+Finally, we run Open Houses at the college's observatory every semester.
 The links to the right will take you to pages where you can find out more information about all these options.